isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution119.md

 Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

-No change in vendor allowed
+No change in vendor allowed% for non-SMEs

+### Things to Note
+Active

 ### Contact Information
 N.A.